 The mediation process does not allow for testimony of witnesses.
 The mediator does not review or rule upon questions of fact or law, or render any final decision in the case.
-Absent a settlement, the mediator will report to the presiding Judge only as to whether the case settled (in full or in part) or was adjourned for further mediation, whether the mediator declared an impasse, and pursuant to Local Rule 16.2(e), whether any party failed to attend the mediation.
+The mediator will report to the Court only: (i) whether the case settled (in full or in part) or was adjourned for further mediation; (ii) whether the mediator declared an impasse; (iii) whether the mediation was conducted in person or by video-conference; and (iv) pursuant to Local Rule 16.2(e), whether any party failed to participate in the mediation.